Make Your Resume More Skimmable By Leveraging Margins, Spacing, and Fonts Effectively

 While these fonts can seem a bit old-fashioned compared to sans-serif options such as Arial and Helvetica, studies show that they are easier to read.

-A good font choice can help them pick up the information you want them to see more easily.
+A strategic font choice for your resume can help recruiters pick up the information you want them to see more quickly, given the short time they'll spend initially reading it.

 Fonts we recommend for your resume include: